California Rules of Court Document Filing Requirements

 Source text: A petition to commence CARE Act proceedings must be made on Petition to Commence CARE Act Proceedings (form CARE-100).
 The petition must include either: (1) A completed Mental Health Declaration—CARE Act Proceedings (form CARE-101); or (2) The evidence described in section 5975(d)(2).

-Notice of hearing in Probate Code proceedings must state the complete title of the related pleading.
+The notice of hearing on a pleading in a Probate Code proceeding must state the complete title of the pleading to which it relates.

 Source text: The notice of hearing on a pleading filed in a proceeding under the Probate Code must state the complete title of the pleading to which the notice relates.